MiguelGuimaraes37/boxPaint/README.md

 PAINT:

-- ⎵ -> Paint the current box selected.
+- ⎵ -> Paint or remove paint of the current box selected.

 CURSOR SHAPE: